 In commercial real estate property management and leasing, negotiating with tenants regards renewing their leases is quite a common event.
-Unfortunately many property managers leave the matter till it’s too close to the cutoff date, and negotiations become pressured.
+Unfortunately, many property managers leave the matter until it’s too close to the cutoff date, and negotiations become pressured.

 Here are some ideas to help the process:

-- Any new property developments coming into the market will significantly impact the supply and demand for new space.
+- FUTURE SUPPLY: Any new property developments coming into the market will significantly impact the supply and demand for new space.
 Keep a close eye on future property developments at the local planning office.

-- Prevailing economic conditions and business sentiment will vary from a location to location.
+- CURRENT MARKET CONDITIONS: Prevailing economic conditions and business sentiment will vary from a location to location.
 They will also vary seasonally and within business types.
-Be sensitive to the pressures that can apply on each particular tenant involved in any lease renewal or lease negotiation.
+Be sensitive to the pressures that can apply to each particular tenant involved in any lease renewal or lease negotiation.
 If necessary you can alter the terms of the renegotiation to allow the tenant some advantage.
-You could consider alternative premises within the one property, expansion or contraction, or changes to the lease terms and conditions with a rent reviews, and lease options.
+You could consider alternative premises within the one property, expansion or contraction, or changes to the lease terms and conditions with rent reviews, and lease options.

 When the property market gets tough, you need to protect your good tenants within the property.
 That requires a proactive approach and early negotiations to remove the threat of tenant loss.
 A lower rental today can be restructured and rebuilt over the lease term through different rent review profiles.
 That is the strategy that a professional commercial property agent can bring to the landlord.